 Ledumahadi is closely related to other gigantic dinosaurs from Argentina that lived at a similar time, which reinforces that the supercontinent of Pangaea was still assembled in the Early Jurassic.
 “It shows how easily dinosaurs could have walked from Johannesburg to Buenos Aires at that time,” says Choiniere.

 South Africa’s Minister of Science and Technology Mmamoloko Kubayi-Ngubane says the discovery of this dinosaur underscores just how important South African palaeontology is to the world.

 “Not only does our country hold the Cradle of Humankind, but we also have fossils that help us understand the rise of the gigantic dinosaurs.
 This is another example of South Africa taking the high road and making scientific breakthroughs of international significance on the basis of its geographic advantage, as it does in astronomy, marine and polar research, indigenous knowledge, and biodiversity,” says Kubayi-Ngubane.

 The project also had a strong international component with the collaboration of Professor Roger BJ Benson of Oxford University and Dr. Blair McPhee, currently residing in Brazil.

-“South Africa employs some of the world’s top palaeontologists and it was a privilege to be able to build a working group with them and leading researchers in the UK,” says Choiniere, who recently emigrated from the USA to South Africa.
+“South Africa employs some of the world’s top paleontologists and it was a privilege to be able to build a working group with them and leading researchers in the UK,” says Choiniere, who recently emigrated from the USA to South Africa.
 “Dinosaurs didn’t observe international boundaries and it’s important that our research groups don’t either.”

-The artwork that illustrates Ledumahadi was done by Wits M.Sc. student (Palaeontology), Viktor Radermacher, who is fast becoming recognised as both a palaeoscientist and palaeoartist.
+The artwork that illustrates Ledumahadi was done by Wits M.Sc. student (Paleontology), Viktor Radermacher, who is fast becoming recognized as both a paleoscientist and paleoartist.
 His work has been on display earlier this year in international publications on Shartegosuchus as well as the recent publication on Chinese alvarezsaurs, another international collaboration involving Choiniere.